na-na-hi/renget/archive/6t4giv.md

 "Be careful!"
 Yui warned as Christopher cautiously approached Inigo.
 But a moment later, Christopher also collapsed to the floor.
 Faith shrieked in fright.

 "I think- I'm o-okay."
-Christopher said to Faith as she helped him stand up, only for his face to become expressionless and his eyes glew green.
+Christopher said to Faith as she helped him stand up, only for his face to become expressionless and his eyes glowed green.

 "We're taking action," Imai declared.
 He strode over to the infected students and attempted to read their minds, only to sway and crumple to the ground himself.
 When he stood up, his eyes were glowing too.